 In a famous June 1964 telecast, The Rolling Stones were repeatedly ridiculed by host Dean Martin when they did two songs "I Just Want To Make Love To You" and "Not Fade Away."
 Later, when the Stones proved popular, reruns of their performance were shown with the current host and the original Martin comments edited out.

-Video: Full episode of The Hollywood Palace (airdate: February 6, 1965), with guest host David Janssen.
+Video: Watch a full episode of The Hollywood Palace (airdate: February 6, 1965), with guest host David Janssen.